 Calm them appropriately

 Name to tame (to support Limbic system) by naming or asking about emotions present.
-Gently enquiry.
+Gently enquire.
 This can slowly bring their neo-cortex back online and into a stance of curiosity.

 Give or create together a brief overview

 It is important to remember that our body feels the effects of the sympathetic nervous system often before the brain registers any thoughts associate with it.
 We go into fight, flight or freeze and we develop a pathological story and thoughts about what is taking place.
 We need the breath throughout this process to calm our nervous system and brain so that the story and thoughts don’t get out of hand and when the advanced brain comes back on line we can create sense and a more grounded story about what has happened.